cunnie/writings/NaNoWriMo.md

 your skin is as smooth as a Wisconsin lake at early dawn, but your perspective changes when your in your fifties and your skin is starting to sag and wrinkle.

+She looked at her hands.
+The hands were the give-aways.
+That's the trick the carnies used to judge people's age — the hands.
+Over time the hands lose their baby fat, and the bones and veins become more pronounced.
+And it didn't help that there was a big liver spot in the middle of the back of her hand.

+She was in the elevator.
+Up, up, and up.
+Why were the executive offices always near the top floor?
+It meant executives spent more time in elevators.
+In a perfectly efficient world, the executives would be in the ground floor.
+It was about status: the view overlooking the city, the corner office.
+It was easy to dismiss these things as unimportant, as her father the engineer had a tendency to do.
+But these status symbols were important to some people, and thus they were important to her, too.

+She got off at her floor.
+She checked her phone: one minute early.
+Good.
+She detested being late.
+It was a lack of discipline that made people late.
+Her sister was chronically late.
+It didn't mean her sister was a bad person — quite the opposite: her sister was a wonderful person.
+She loved her sister.
+But loving someone didn't mean you turned a blind eye to their faults.

+She opened the door.
+Everyone was there.
+Good.
+They were a good team.
+It was going to be a tough meeting.

+"Gentlemen," she said, and then nodded to Rebecca, "Lady."

+She took her seat.
+"We're all here.
+Let's start, shall we?"

+The meeting began.
+A legal issue in a business unit, which, if not handled correctly, could force her to resign or, even worse, sink the company.

+A bull-faced man was talking.
+The head of global sales, a big blustering man.
+He began talking louder, then pointed at Ned, the man who ran the business unit with the legal problem.

+She stepped in, "You raise a good point: it's worthwhile to explore what led up to this issue, and we'll examine that in a later meeting.
+Let's focus on how to fix the problem right now."

+Dealing with him was tricky — he was an alpha male-type.
+It meant he needed to be put in his place periodically.
+Surprisingly, it seemed that he _wanted_ to be put in his place: it confirmed the existing hierarchy.
+But putting him in his place needed to be done with the utmost delicacy, without impugning his character or diminishing his dignity.
+He was good at what he did, and it would be unfortunate to lose him.

+It helped that she was a woman; he didn't feel threatened by a woman, but he had had a hard time being put in his place by a man.
+The previous CEO was a man, and that made for some very rocky meetings: he had resigned on at least one occasion.

+Yes, that was the dirty secret of feminism: sometimes being a woman made it _easier_ to be the leader of men because it short-circuited the male competitive drive.

+The meeting continued.
+She mostly listened.
+She did step in once when she sensed the beginning of a feeding frenzy around Ned.
+She didn't like when people ganged up on each other.
+It was bad for business and rarely accomplished anything.
+There was a hint of savage when it happened, and she had a strong dislike of anything savage.

+In some ways handling the problem was easy because there were many constraints.
+Obeying the law, for example.
+They didn't have a choice.
+They needed to appear as cooperative as possible, so no document-shredding, no email-deleting.
+The best approach always was, "We're sorry, we made a mistake, we're going to do our best to make it better."

+The solution was simple: they were going to spend lots of money making things better.
+Lots of money.
+Not enough to bankrupt the company, but enough to hurt.
+The bonuses were going to be small this year, and everyone in the room knew that.
+There was the miasma of sadness and loss in the room.

+Her mentor, the previous CEO, had said to her, "Remember: when you have a problem, and it can be fixed with money, you don't have a problem — you have an expense."
+Right now she had an expense.
+A very big expense.

+The purpose of the meeting had been to achieve consensus, and consensus had been achieved.

+The meeting adjourned.
+She asked, "Ned, could you please stay."

+Everyone else in the room had left.
+Ned began stammering, saying that accidentally the waivers had been signed.

+She waved her hand, "Let's not worry about the waivers for a minute.
+I have a few questions about what was going on."

+Ned said that he couldn't talk about it, that it was a project for the military and that it was top-secret.

+She said, "Ned, I'm not asking you to reveal anything that's classified.
+I'm merely trying to understand what exactly happened."

+He seemed relieved, then nervous.

+She said simply, "The notes we have indicated that someone died.
+Did someone die?"

+He said, "Yes.
+No. We're not sure."

+"Was there a specific person or persons who died?"

+"There was one specific person who may or may not have died."

+"Is there a body?"

+"No."

+"There's no body?"

+"Not really, no."

+"So he or she might be walking around in New York somewhere."

+Ned chuckled and then stopped.
+"He's a he — I think I can say that — and he's definitely not walking around New York."

+"Was the body accidentally destroyed as part of the experiment?"

+"'Destroyed' is probably not quite the right word.
+Maybe 'transformed' or 'transmogrified'"

+"The body was transformed into something else, something not a body."

+"Yes."

+She put her hand on his forearm and leaned in conspiratorially, a somewhat calculated move on her part, smiled and asked, "Was what he was transformed into animal, mineral, or vegetable?"

+He smiled back and said, "None of the above."

+"Really?"

+"Really."

+It was at that moment that she decided she was going to learn more about what exactly this project was.
+She knew that this was irresponsible on her part, that she was tasked with running a company and the last thing she should allow herself to do is get lost in the weeds to satisfy her curiosity.
+Two weeks.
+She'd time-box her exploration to two weeks, so it wouldn't get out of hand.

+"Ned," she asked, "how do I go about getting top-secret clearance?"